|Compatibility:||IdSurvey 6||IdSurvey 7|

 IdSurvey displays questions in the exact order specified in the sequence.
 Then the normal questionnaire flow will be followed and next page proposed.

-- NOTE: you can use a skip with sequence to create a simple skip without clearing the skipped questions.
-You need to indicate the first page where you want to land and using ” (two single apostrophes) instead of another page code
+- You can use a skip with sequence to create a simple skip without clearing the skipped questions.
+You need to indicate the first page where you want to land and using ” (two single quotes) instead of another page code

 GoTo Rnd (‘P18,P19,P20’,P21)